-\begin{thm} The bribery game $G$ in rating system has at least one Nash equilibrium. \end{thm} \begin{proof} From Nash theorem~\cite{nash1950equilibrium}, every game with a finite number of players and action profiles has at least one Nash equilibrium.
-In a bribery game, both the number of sellers and the strategy space is finite.
+\begin{thm} The bribery game $G$ in a rating system has at least one Nash equilibrium. \end{thm} \begin{proof} From Nash theorem~\cite{nash1950equilibrium}, every game with a finite number of players and action profiles has at least one Nash equilibrium.
+In a bribery game, both the numbers of sellers and the strategy space are finite.
 Therefore, at least one Nash equilibrium can be reached in the game.